CounterpartyXCP/Documentation/Developers/API.md

 ###floats

-Floats are are ratios or floating point values with six decimal places of precision, used in bets and dividends.
+Floats are ratios or floating point values with six decimal places of precision, used in bets and dividends.

 ##Miscellaneous